streamr-dev/streamr-client-java/README.md

 | withdrawTokensForSelfOrAsAdmin(String memberAddress, BigInteger amount, boolean sendWithdrawToMainnet) | TransactionReceipt | Withdraw members tokens to given address |
 | withdrawTokensForMember(BigInteger privateKey, String to, BigInteger amount, boolean sendWithdrawToMainnet) | TransactionReceipt | Withdraw members tokens |

 When withdrawing, you can choose to send tokens to sidechain or mainnet with the `sendWithdrawToMainnet` boolean.
-If you withdraw to mainnet, you must **port** the resulting TransactionReceipt across the bridge with `DataUnionClient.portTxToMainnet(txReceipt, prvKey)`, which costs ETH.
+If you withdraw to mainnet, you must **port** the resulting TransactionReceipt across the bridge with `DataUnionClient.portTxsToMainnet(sidechainTxReceipt, prvKey)`, which costs ETH.
 If you keep tokens on sidechain, you can use the [xDai bridge](https://omni.xdaichain.com/) to transfer them to mainnet at a later time.

 ### Read-only functions (free)